cue-lang/cuelang.org/content/community/contribution-guidelines/en.md

 ### Referencing issues

-The special notation "Fixes #12345" associates the change with issue 12345 in the [CUE issue tracker](https://cuelang.org/issue/12345) When this change is eventually applied, the issue tracker will automatically mark the issue as fixed.
+The special notation `Fixes #12345` associates the change with issue 12345 in the [CUE issue tracker](https://cuelang.org/issue/12345) When this change is eventually applied, the issue tracker will automatically mark the issue as fixed.

-If the change is a partial step towards the resolution of the issue, uses the notation "Updates #12345".
+If the change is a partial step towards the resolution of the issue, uses the notation `Updates #12345`.
 This will leave a comment in the issue linking back to the change in Gerrit, but it will not close the issue when the change is applied.

-If you are sending a change against a subrepository, you must use the fully-qualified syntax supported by GitHub to make sure the change is linked to the issue in the main repository, not the subrepository.
 All issues are tracked in the main repository's issue tracker.
-The correct form is "Fixes #159".
+If you are sending a change against a subrepository, you must use the fully-qualified syntax supported by GitHub to make sure the change is linked to the issue in the main repository, not the subrepository (eg. `Fixes cue-lang/cue#999`).